5 Tips For Fishing Without Bait

 Catch Fish Using Traps

-Traps are culturally universal, and they have been invented independently lots of times over the last few centuries.
+Traps are culturally universal and have been invented independently many times over the last few centuries.
 As a result, numerous traps are grouped into either semi-permanent or permanent structures.
 And while some traps use bait like pot traps, some unique traps can let you catch fish without bait.

 Some of the most effective traps that function without bait include: